asterioss/room-booking-system/README.md

 - **Overlapping Bookings**: Prevents double bookings for the same room and time slot.
 - **Minimum Duration**: Ensures bookings are at least 1 hour or consecutive multiples of 1 hour (e.g. 2 hours, 3 hours).
 - **Room Deletion Restriction**: Rooms with active bookings cannot be deleted.
+- **Past Dates/Times**: Bookings cannot be created or updated for dates or times in the past.

 ## Technologies
 - **Java 17**